 Mustard seeds are an excellent source of essential B-complex vitamins such as folates, niacin, thiamin, riboflavin, pyridoxine (vitaminB-6), pantothenic acid.
 These vitamins are essential in the sense that body requires them from external sources to replenish.
 These B-complex groups of vitamins help in enzyme synthesis, nervous system function and regulating body metabolism.

 100 g of mustards provide 4.733 mg of niacin (vitamin B-3).
-Niacin is a part of nicotinamide co-enzymes that help lower blood cholesterol and triglyceride levels.
+Niacin is a part of nicotinamide coenzymes that help lower blood cholesterol and triglyceride levels.

-Mustard seeds contain flavonoid and carotenoid antioxidants such as carotenes, zea-xanthin, and lutein.
-In addition, the seeds compose a small amount of vitamin anti-oxidants such as vitamin A, C, and vitamin K.
+Mustard seeds contain flavonoid and carotenoid antioxidants such as carotenes, zeaxanthin, and lutein.
+In addition, the seeds compose a small amount of vitamin antioxidants such as vitamin-A, C, and vitamin-K.

 Mustard seeds and its oil has traditionally been used to relieve muscle pain, rheumatism and arthritic pain.

-In the spice stores one may find all varieties of whole seeds, ground powder, pastes and different mustard sauces.
-White mustard seeds feature less pungent flavor than brown or black mustard seeds
+In the spice stores, one may find all varieties of whole seeds, ground powder, pastes, and different mustard sauces.
+White mustard seeds feature less-pungency than brown or black mustard seeds

 The aroma and pungent flavor of mustards come from the essential oil, sinalbin.
-This compound releases isothiocyanate chemicals upon enzymatic reaction mediated by myrosinase enzyme.
+This compound releases isothiocyanate chemicals upon enzymatic reaction mediated by the myrosinase enzyme.

 Here are some serving tips:

-Mustards exude pungent nutty flavor when gently roasted under low flame.
+Mustards exude pungent, nutty flavor when gently roasted under low flame.

 Different kind of mustards employ mustard seeds mixed with herbs, spices, honey, tomato, etc., in many parts of the world.

-American yellow mustard is prepared with white seeds, vinegar, spices, turmeric and sugar.
+American yellow mustard is prepared with white seeds, vinegar, spices, turmeric, and sugar.

 Mustard oil is one of popular cooking oils used in many North Indian and Pakistani recipes.

-(Medical disclaimer: The information and reference guides in this website are intended solely for the general information for the reader.
+(Medical Disclaimer: The information and reference guides in this website are intended solely for the general information for the reader.
 It is not to be used to diagnose health problems or for treatment purposes.
 It is not a substitute for medical care provided by a licensed and qualified health professional.
 Please consult your health care provider for any advice on medications.)

 ≻≻-Back to Spices from Mustard seeds.
-Please visit here for an impressive list of healthy spices with complete illustrations of their nutrition facts and health benefits.
+Visit here for an impressive list of healthy spices with complete illustrations of their nutrition facts and health benefits.

-≻≻-Back to Home
+≻≻-Back to Home page.